 -Any solid color, full size, sweater.
 Hooded or zippered solid color sweat shirts are allowed.
 (Only the school logo is allowed.
 No designs or prints.)

-And I got these all from the school website. xPposted about 3 years ago
+And I got these all from the school website. xPposted over 4 years ago

 I don’t think my school’s rules are necessarily crazy, but the enforcement of some is ludicrous.

 Example: flip flops.
 If a teacher reports it, the student cannot go to any class after and must wait until someone brings another pair of shoes.
 If no one does, they waste their entire day in the office.

 Also: cell phones.
 I’ve seen teachers literally chase students to obtain their cell phones… and then the same teachers walk around texting.

 We’re undergoing renovations, so we have a new cafeteria this year (though we don’t have a kitchen yet… hmmm).
 We have to go out into the hallway to get to the part where they sell food, you can’t just walk through the “wrong way.”posted almost 6 years ago